sciencehistory/chf-sufia/docs/image_crops.md

 - At the command line, cd into the `Crops for Hydra Redesign` directory.
 (On a Mac, if you've installed the ignyte software, you'll find the shared drive in `/Volumes/315chestnut`).
 Use ImageMagick to resize the image with the quality settings recommended by google:
 `convert cropped_tiffs/[BASE_NAME]_full.tif -resize [WIDTH]x -quality 85 -interlace JPEG -colorspace RGB web_ready/[BASE_NAME]_2x.jpg`

 - Copy the resulting image into the code repository at the desired location under `app/assets/images/`.
+For a collection thumbnail, put it in `app/assets/images/collections`.
 Create a new branch, commit this change, push the branch, and create a pull request.

 - If you've added a collection image, once the new image has been deployed a rake task needs to be run to link the image to the collection itself.
 For documentation of that task, including an example, run `RAILS_ENV=production bundle exec rake -D collection`